2026 06 02 Thumbnail

 Bottle 3 — $200 and up

 Today’s AWIB Hunt section covers 5 active drops, lotteries, and walk-up windows with full palate direction, rationale, and the Hunt Intelligence Note.
-See the full Hunt on Patreon →
+See the full Hunt in The Brief →

 Is 130.4 Proof Scaring Buyers Away From Elijah Craig Barrel Proof C926 — or Is That Just a Reason to Read One More Paragraph?